 High Cost Of Los Angeles Homeless Camp Raises Eyebrows And Questions

-Other cities, including San Francisco, Seattle and Tampa have opened similar programs in recent years.
-But the high public cost of L.A.'s first sanctioned campground — more than $2,600 per tent, per month — has advocates worried it will come at the expense of more permanent housing.
+Other cities, including San Francisco, Seattle and Tampa, Fla., have opened similar programs in recent years.
+But the high public cost of LA's first sanctioned campground — more than $2,600 per tent, per month — has advocates worried it will come at the expense of more permanent housing.

 On a recent afternoon, the site was nearly full.
-A row of porta potties stood in a row along one side of the camp.
+A row of port-a-potties stood along one side of the camp.
 The program also provides showers, three meals a day and 24-hour security.
 Campers get entered into the county's database for matching unhoused people with social services and housing resources.

-It's meant to corral the tents and cobbled-together structures that currently stand in parks, on sidewalks and below freeway overpasses, while providing the unhoused with services and a potential stepping stone to permanent homes.
+It's meant to corral the tents and cobbled-together structures that currently stand in parks, on sidewalks and below freeway overpasses, while providing homeless people with services and a potential steppingstone to permanent homes.

 "The thing that we can do here is just deal with the basic needs," says Lena Miller, CEO of Urban Alchemy, the nonprofit hired to run the new campsite.
 "Hygiene, food, medical attention."